 Additional funding for Manchester parks and green spaces

-Round #1 of this funding has now come to an end.
-Round #2 will open in September 2021 to allocate any remaining funding.
+Round #2 of this funding is now open - we're inviting applications to allocate the remaining funding.

 Parks Improvement Funding